dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 ---

-- hash of unitialized memory
+- hash of uninitialized memory

 ---